 - This leads to the formation of an enzyme-substrate complex which transforms into an enzyme product complex.

-- This enzyme product complex dissociates into enzyme and products.
+- This enzyme product complex dissociates into enzymes and products.

 Frequently Asked Questions On Enzyme Catalyst

-1. What is the role of enzyme inhibitors in the enzyme catalysis?
+1. What is the role of enzyme inhibitors in enzyme catalysis?

-Enzyme inhibitors are mainly chemical substance, bacteria, and pathogens or a pesticide molecule.
+Enzyme inhibitors are mainly chemical substances, bacteria, and pathogens or pesticide molecules.
 These attack the activation site of the enzyme in two ways.
-Some of the molecules acts on competitive inhibitors and other molecule attacks the allosteric site and stops the action of the enzyme decreasing its activity.
+Some molecules act as competitive inhibitors, and other molecules attack the allosteric site and stop the action of the enzyme decreasing its activity.